How Much Should a B2B Website Cost for Your Business

 B2B Website Design and Development Costs & Investments

-Although the below examples and prices are a good guide, be forwarned that individual costs can vary dramatically.
+Although the below examples and prices are a good guide, be forewarned that individual costs can vary dramatically.
 The type of development company, custom designs, custom development, and any type of special feature can impact price.
-Some companies have very clear packaged products, while others may offer a more ala carte solution that closer matches your businesses needs.
+Some companies have very clear packaged products, while others may offer a more ala carte solution that closely matches your business’s needs.

-Equivalent to an online brochure, this option includes basic page setup, a contact form or two, and is typically under 20 pages.
-The other important item is that this version uses a pre-built/designed template.
-No custom development or special features.
+Equivalent to an online brochure, this option includes basic page set up, a contact form or two, and is typically under 20 pages.
+The other important item is that this version uses a pre-built/designed template with no custom development or special features.
 This option can be built on an existing platform that does offer additional options (ie, WordPress, Joomla, Drupal, etc) and can allow for minor updates and publishing (see CMS section below).